 Reduce your speed when pulling a trailer and turn gradually.
 Avoid hills and rough terrain.
 Never attempt steep hills.
 Allow more distance for braking, especially on inclined surfaces and when a passenger (2-up models) is on board.
 Be careful not to skid or slide.
+If a trailer is used behind the vehicle make sure that its hitch is compatible with the one on the vehicle.
+Make sure the trailer is horizontal with the vehicle.
+(In some instances a special extension may have to be installed on the vehicle hitch).
+Use security chains or cables to secure the trailer with the vehicle.
+This vehicle may require additional stopping distance if hauling heavy loads, especially on inclined surfaces and when a passenger (2-UP models) is on board.

 Improperly loading a trailer may cause loss of control.
-Respect the recommended maximum hauling capacity and maximum tongue load (Refer to MAXIMUM HAULING CAPACITY table).
+Respect the recommended maximum hauling capacity and maximum tongue load (Refer to MAXIMUM HAUL-ING CAPACITY table).
 Make sure there is at least some weight on the tongue.